 Youth Mission Trip

 The Belmont Religious Council (BRC) Youth Mission trip brings together Belmont teenagers of all faiths for a week of service.
 It is scheduled for the week of February school vacation, and occurs every other year.
-Our most recent Youth Mission trip was held on February 18-25, 2012.
-We helped to rebuild homes in Birmingham, Alabama, where tornadoes damaged or destroyed many homes last spring.

 The purpose of the mission is to serve the members of a community that suffers from the hardships of poverty, neglect and (in some cases) natural disasters.
 We typically work on repairing, refurbishing and repainting houses and community centers.
 The work is hard, but the rewards are great.

 The group travels with a team of adult advisors, and stays in a facility (such as a church or community center) provided by the community being served.
 The community is typically in an area in the Southeast, where outdoor work is practical in February.
 Projects are selected based on demonstrated need, and ability to make a difference in a week of service.
 The projects are coordinated with a local host organization in the community being served.

 Information about Birmingham

 Our work was coordinated through the Christian Service Mission, a faith-based organization in Birmingham.
 This is the same group that we worked with during our 2012 and 2014 trips, and we were happy to return again on the most recent trip.
 While this is a Christian organization, they fully understand and support the inter-faith nature of our mission trip.